Shake, rattle, and sink

 That sinking feeling

 After the Maule, Chile earthquake, Pritchard and his colleagues were expecting to see the land deformed by a flurry of volcanic eruptions.
 They developed InSAR images of the area using data from the Phased Array type L-band Synthetic Aperture Radar (PALSAR) instrument, on the Japan Aerospace Exploration Agency (JAXA) and Ministry of Economy, Trade and Industry (METI) Advanced Land Observing Satellite (ALOS).
-The ALOS PALSAR data, although copyrighted by JAXA/METI, are made available through the NASA Alaska Satellite Facility (ASF) Distributed Active Archive Center (DAAC) to NASA scientists due to the strong partnership developed between JAXA and NASA.
+The ALOS PALSAR data, although copyrighted by JAXA/METI, are made available through NASA's Alaska Satellite Facility (ASF) Distributed Active Archive Center (DAAC) to NASA scientists due to the strong partnership developed between JAXA and NASA.

 They thought they would see the ground surface of the volcanoes in the region lifting up, and shallow underground chambers filling with magma.
 Cornell team member Jennifer Jay said, “That whole overriding plate should have uplifted.”
 Instead of uplifting, the volcanoes sank.
 “What we found was the exact opposite,” Pritchard said.
 “We found that five volcanoes responded, but they all subsided, so that was a big mystery to us.”